Azazel5/SoftwareInterviewer/README.md

 ## The Core Philosophy

-The reason people fail interviews isn't lack of pattern knowledge—it's that under pressure, they can't decompose problems or reason about tradeoffs.
+The reason people fail interviews isn't lack of pattern knowledge; it's that under pressure, they can't decompose problems or reason about tradeoffs.
 We're going to train those mental muscles directly.

 ### The 8-Week Transformation Plan